 West Cornwall · TR20

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Perranuthnoe, that work is shaped by the place itself — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward traditional granite farm cottages and Edwardian villas.
+In Perranuthnoe, that work is shaped by the place itself — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward traditional granite farm cottages and modern AONB-sensitive replacements.

 • Conservation Area